ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 BackTransformed Diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``BackTransformed`` diag type are used when running a simulation in a boosted frame, to reconstruct output data to the lab frame.
 This option can be set using ``<diag_name>.diag_type = BackTransformed``.
-Note that this diagnostic is not currently supported for RZ.
 Additional options for this diagnostic include:

 * ``<diag_name>.num_snapshots_lab`` (`integer`)
     Only used when ``<diag_name>.diag_type`` is ``BackTransformed``.